PopovEvgeniy/freefiledestroyer/readme.txt

 3: Can't destroy the target file.
 4: Can't set the file access rights.

-Source code
+The source code.

 The code was compiled under Open Watcom.
 You can compile it with any modern C compiler.
 You need Inno Setup if you want to create the installer for Microsoft Windows.

-Install and uninstall under Linux
+Install and uninstall under Linux.

 Follow these steps:

 1. Extract the content of the source code archive.
 2. Open a terminal and go to the source code directory.
 3.
-Run as root for install: make install
+Run as root to install: make install
-Run as root for uninstall: make uninstall
+Run as root to uninstall: make uninstall

-Version history
+Version history.

 0.1: The first version.
 0.2: The erasing algorithm has improved.